art + poetry

 I do what I can

-denying it has any role in who I am
+denying they have any role in who I am

 I never blend in